Behind The Peel: A Guide To Glow

 Types of Acids Used in Chemical Peels

-The active ingredients in a chemical peel determine its strength and target concerns.
+The active ingredients in a chemical peel determine its strength and the specific concerns it targets.
 Here are some common acids and their benefits:

 1. Alpha Hydroxy Acids (AHAs)